|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 3.2.
 Minkowski planar spacetime and asymptotic structure

 3.3.
-Cauchy's role, causality and horizons
+Cauchy's problem, causality and horizons

 3.4.
 Schwarzschild geometry